‘Regret how this was handled’: Disney apologizes after employee interrupts marriage proposal

 (WJW) — It was supposed to be the most magical day of their lives.

-Unfortunately, for one couple at Disneyland Paris last week, a marriage proposal went south after a park employee interrupted their love-filled moment.
+Unfortunately for one couple at Disneyland Paris last week, a marriage proposal went south after a park employee interrupted their moment.

 “We regret how this was handled,” a spokesperson from Disney told Newsweek.
 “We have apologized to the couple involved and offered to make it right.”